cs1302uga/cs1302-ce21/README.md

 **CHECKPOINT**

-1. Now, read the API documentation for the [`TilePane`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/layout/TilePane.html) class, then adapt your code to replace the highest `HBox` in the containment hiearchy with a `TilePane` object.
+1. Now, read the class-level API documentation for the [`TilePane`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/layout/TilePane.html) class, then adapt your code to replace the highest `HBox` in the containment hiearchy with a `TilePane` object.